tactik8/schema_biz/schemas/BrandVisualIdentity.md

       "properties": {
         "@type": {
           "type": "string",
-          "description": "The type of object, which is 'DefinedTerm'.", "const": "DefinedTerm"
+          "description": "The type of object, which is 'DefinedTerm'."
         },
         "name": {
           "type": "string",